-The Ingram Scholarship Program Alumni Board was established in April 2007 to:
+The Ingram Scholars Program Alumni Board was established in 2007 to:

-- strengthen connections among all Ingram Scholars, current and alumni, to foster professional growth and mentorship opportunities
+- reinforce connections among all Ingram Scholars, past and present, nurturing professional growth and developing opportunities for mentorship

-reinforce the maturity and development of Ingram Scholars' service activities, personal citizenship and professional goals
+strengthen current Ingram Scholars' service activities, emphasizing engaged citizenship and developing professional goals

-support the efforts of the Ingram Scholars Program staff to sustain the mission, values and integrity of the Program.
+support the efforts of the Ingram Scholars Program professional team in sustaining the mission, values and integrity of the Program

 Your current Alumni Board members are:

-Nicole Delger is the president of Nicole Delger Communications, a communications and marketing agency.
+Nicole Delger runs Studio Delger, a branding and design firm located in Nashville alongside her husband, Tim.
 Notable clients include SOLO Cup, Dremel, and Musgrave Pencil Company.
 Her skills and expertise include marketing strategy and planning, web development and branding, social media, and copywriting.

 Nicole’s career experience includes time at the award-winning ad agency GSD&M in Austin, Rolling Stone Magazine, the crisis communications agency David House, and as a consultant for small businesses throughout the U.S.